skit1312/pissgrind/README.md

 1. Download the latest APK from [Releases](https://github.com/skit1312/pissgrind/releases)
 2. Install on your Android device
 3. Register an account and wait for admin approval
-4. Login and enjoy your music!
+4. Login and start streaming music

 ## Screenshots